katawful/tree-sitter-obl/ReadMe.md

 the parser itself will simply not be able to be parsed, and will present a warning to the user

 Currently this warning is highlighting the entire statement with the hl-group `@text.underline`.

+If you happen upon functions that do not appear highlighted properly in any way, please report it in the pinned issue on GitHub or make a PR and submit to said pinned issue for bookkeeping.